rudijs/rudijs.github.io/_posts/2015-10-05-docker-elk-quickstart.markdown

 <img src="/images/docker-elk-quickstart/kibana1.png" width="800"/>
 </a>

-Click green *Create* button create the Kibana index, then click *Discover* from the main top menu to load up the log entries from Elasticsearch.
+Click green *Create* button to create the Kibana index, then click *Discover* from the main top menu to load up the log entries from Elasticsearch.

 <a href="/images/docker-elk-quickstart/kibana2.jpg" target="_blank">
 <img src="/images/docker-elk-quickstart/kibana2.jpg" width="800"/>